Relieve Seasonal Affective Disorder Symptoms with Outdoor Exercise

 Exercise in the cold will activate your brown adipose tissue (BAT) and improve your body’s ability to thermoregulate while burning extra calories.

 So there you have it.
-Exercise in the cold burns more calories and improves your mood.
+Outdoor exercise and winter training burns more calories and improves your mood.
 Now you have the cold, hard facts, it’s time to get outside this winter.
-Beat SAD and lose FAT with these tips for your winter workout!
+Relieve Seasonal Affective Disorder symptoms with outdoor exercise!